Frequently Asked Questions

 How can I, as an individual, support The Right Horse?

 There are many ways to support The Right Horse and our mission.
 Visit our How to Help page for ideas on how you can help support horses in transition.
-In fact, click here to learn 10 things that you can do right now!

 I want to adopt a horse.
 Can you help with me with that?